Renovation 101: Giving Property a Fresh New Look

 Step 10: Add Finishing Touches

-Often, people believe renovating their homes is a quick and easy process.
-However, several things can go wrong if you’re not careful.
+Often, people believe renovating their properties is a quick and easy process.
+However, several things can go wrong if they’re not careful.
+Here are five most common mistakes to avoid when undertaking renovation work:

 • Skipping the prep work